malloydata/malloy/README.md

 # Syntax Example
 We highly recommend starting [here](https://looker-open-source.github.io/malloy/documentation/language/basic.html) to get acquainted with the syntax.

-Here's a SQL query one might write to answer "What flights were available from SFO to JFK/EWR in the year 2003," along with a bit of information that might help compare options.
+If you'd like a quick introduction to the flavor of the language, here's an example of a SQL query one might write to answer "What flights were available from SFO to JFK/EWR in the year 2003," along with a bit of information that might help compare options.

 ```sql
 SELECT